whatyouhide/xandra/README.md

 |> Enum.each(fn page -> IO.puts("Got a bunch of rows: #{inspect(Enum.to_list(page))}") end)
 ```

+## Scylla support

+Xandra supports [Scylla][scylladb] (version `2.x`) without the need to do anything in particular.

 ## Contributing

-To run tests, you need Cassandra running on your machine on port `9042`.
+To run tests, you need Cassandra or ScyllaDB running on your machine on port `9042`.
 You can:

-  * install Cassandra and run it locally
+  * install Cassandra and Scylla and run them locally

-  * use [Docker][docker] to run a Cassandra container locally.
+  * use [Docker][docker] to run a Cassandra container or a Scylla container locally.
 If you choose this way, you only
     need to have Docker installed.
-To run the test setup, just run:
+To run the test setup, just execute:

-    ```bash
+    ```sh
-    docker-compose up
+    docker-compose --file docker-compose.yml --file docker-compose.cassandra.yml up
     ```

-Once you have Cassandra running (one way or the other), run `$ mix test` to run tests.
+Finally, `mix test` to start tests.
+If you're testing ScyllaDB, make sure to use `mix test --exclude cassandra_specific`.

 ## License